pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 data structure in memory, and provides the fastest alternative for rapid development of event sourced applications.
 Stored events can be recorded and retrieved in microseconds, allowing a test suite to run in milliseconds.
-It ~4x faster than using SQLite with an in-memory database, and ~20x faster than using PostgreSQL.
+It is about 4x faster than using SQLite with an in-memory database, and approximately 20x faster than using PostgreSQL.
 This is the default persistence module used by application classes.

 The :class:`~eventsourcing.popo.POPOAggregateRecorder` class implements :class:`~eventsourcing.persistence.AggregateRecorder`.